Ellie1341994/qs/README.md

 This site was presented as a **Final Project** for **CS50's Introduction to Computer Science** ( Web Track ) M.O.O.C

 # Long term intentions
-* Improve SCSS programmed structure to fit B.E.M Methodology
+* Implement B.E.M Methodology
 * A working HTML Form
 * Add a Custom Domain
-* Add spanish version
+* Add Spanish Version